g-leech/argmin-gravitas/_posts/2020-12-2-adventure-time.markdown

 <!-- Gunther was both Orgalorg and Gunther the Apprentice.
 Who was from a different timeline but nvm.
 And who wished to become his master, except that the master loves Gunther this time.
 And who is thus left without the thing he loves forever -->

-* Some of this article was written before the last few seasons brought people back and generally pushed against entropy.
+\* Some of this post was written before the last few seasons brought people back and generally pushed against entropy.

 ## Injustice